drakeredwind01/___Open-Python-Projects/Projects/csvtopdf/readme.md

 # CSV to PDF Conversion Scripts

-This repository includes multiple Python scripts that convert a CSV file into a PDF file using different methods and libraries.
+This folder includes multiple Python scripts that convert a CSV file into a PDF file using different methods and libraries.

 ## Files Included